scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The protocol numbers are used in the SCION header to identify the next level protocol.

 SCION reserves a number for a future protocol: the SCION Control Message Protocol (SCMP).
 Support for this protocol is optional and it has not yet been formally specified.
-A work-in-progress specification exists: [the scion.org SCMP specification document](https://docs.scion.org/en/latest/protocols/scmp.html).
+A work-in-progress specification exists: [SCMP]

 ## Assignment
 {:numbered="false"}